DanijelHuis/HDAugmentedReality/README.md

 - CoreMotion.Framework
 - MapKit.Framework (For debugging only, can be set ‘Optional’)

-Xcode 6.3 is needed for Swift 1.2.
+Xcode 8 is needed for Swift 3.

-## Manual installation (iOS7+)
+## Manual installation

 - Drag & drop HDAugmentedReality folder from demo project into your project.
 - Add native frameworks listed in “Dependencies & Requirements”
-- iOS 8: Add NSLocationWhenInUseUsageDescription to Info.plist.
+- Add NSLocationWhenInUseUsageDescription to Info.plist.
 This is needed for location authorization.
+- Add NSCameraUsageDescription to Info.plist.
+This is needed for camera authorization.

-## CocoaPods (iOS8+)
+## CocoaPods

-- Works only on iOS8+ because swift pod is built as dynamic framework and dynamic frameworks don't work on iOS7
-- iOS 8: Add NSLocationWhenInUseUsageDescription to Info.plist.
+- Add NSLocationWhenInUseUsageDescription to Info.plist.
 This is needed for location authorization.
+- Add NSCameraUsageDescription to Info.plist.
+This is needed for camera authorization.
 - Add this two lines to your podfile:
 ```bash
 use_frameworks!